Your Comprehensive SEO Guide to Search Engine Indexing

 Ever wonder how websites get listed on search engines and how Google, Bing, and others provide us with tons of information in a matter of seconds?

 The secret of this lightning-fast performance lies in search indexing.
 It can be compared to a huge and perfectly ordered catalog archive of all pages.
-Getting into the index means that the search engine has seen your page, evaluated, and remembered it.
+Getting into the index means that the search engine has seen your page, evaluated it, and remembered it.
 And, therefore, it can show this page in search results.
+Without this stage, working on your website’s SEO is pointless.
+If your site’s pages cannot get indexed, they also can’t rank in search results and drive traffic.

-Let’s dig into the process of indexing from scratch in order to understand:
+Let’s dig into the process of indexing from scratch to understand:

-• How the search engines collect and store the information from billions of websites, including yours
+• How search engines collect and store information from billions of websites, including yours

-• What you need to know about indexing site resources with the help of different technologies
+• What you need to know about using various technologies that affect indexing

 What is search engine indexing?